 The mental health problem may have come first.
-We see this with ADHD, depressions that started in adolescence, and OCD.
+We see this with ADHD, depressions that started in adolescence prior to using, and OCD.

 The mental health problem may have been part of the causal chain leading to the drug problem.
 We see this when trauma in PTSD is relieved by drugs.